Okay, solopreneurs and small business owners – we know you’re busy. Like, busy-busy.

 You’ve got inventory to manage, networking events to rock, and work to be done – 24/7/365.

 Social media is an easy and powerful way to connect with your customers, increase traffic to your website, reach new audiences and fans, generate leads, manage customer service, and – perhaps most importantly – up your thought leadership game.
-(Take a look at our social media guides to learn how.)

 But social media can feel like a distraction from “real work.”
 The truth is that social media has never been more important to businesses – especially small businesses.